-The Normal P-P plot above illustrates the standardized residuals from the regression model, where revenue is the dependent variable.
-The standardized residuals were compared with a normal distribution.
-If the residual data points are close to the diagonal line, it indicates that the residuals follow a normal distribution, which is one of the key assumptions of linear regression.
-Overall, the residual points are fairly close to the diagonal line, suggesting that the residual distribution follows a normal distribution.
-There was a slight deviation at the ends of the plot, indicating the presence of some data points that might be outliers or small deviations from normality.
-Nevertheless, the general alignment with the diagonal line suggests that the normality assumption for the residuals is acceptable.
-This indicates that the regression model is adequate in meeting one of the essential requirements of linear regression analysis, although further analysis may be needed to explore potential deviations or other factors that influence the model's results.
+The Normal P-P plot above illustrates the standardized residuals from the regression model where Revenue is the dependent variable.
+The standardized residuals are compared with a normal distribution.
+If the residual data points are close to the diagonal line, it indicates that the residuals follow a normal distribution, which is one of the key assumptions in linear regression.
+Overall, the residual points are fairly close to the diagonal line, suggesting that the residual distribution generally follows a normal distribution.
+There is slight deviation at the ends of the plot, indicating the presence of some data points that might be outliers or small deviations from normality.
+Nevertheless, the general alignment with the diagonal line suggests that the normality assumption for the residuals can be accepted.
+This indicates that the regression model is adequate in meeting one of the essential requirements in linear regression analysis, although further analysis may be needed to explore potential deviations or other factors that influence the model's results.